mishoo/UglifyJS/README.md

                                                                           [string]
     --source-map-root  The path to the original source to be included in the source map.                                        [string]
+    --source-map-url   The path to the source map to be added in //@ sourceMappingURL.
+Defaults to the value passed with --source-map.                                      [string]
     --in-source-map    Input source map, useful if you're compressing JS that was generated from some other original code.
     -p, --prefix       Skip prefix for original filenames that appear in source